 I think elderberry is one of the unique plants to grow.
 They have tasty fruit to use in jams and pastries.
 And their flowers are pretty and fragrant.
 The question was could I grow it in my container garden?

-You can grow elderberry in a pot but you need a large one that is at least 24 inches deep and wide.
-The elderberry is a bushy plant that grows large so you need a pot with a heavy base that will not topple over from the weight of the plant and fruits.
+You can row elderberry in a pot that is at least 24 inches deep and wide.
+The elderberry is a bushy plant so you need a pot with a heavy base so the plant won’t topple over.
+Provide required watering, nutrients, and sunlight so the plant grows well in the pot.

 It’s simple to grow elderberry in a pot once you know some basic details.
 I’ve written all the information below to make it easy for you to grow some in your garden.